-The Transylvania Singers is an ensemble for women.
-Class materials and choral repertoire are geared to create confident and beautiful singing.
+The Transylvania Singers is a non-auditioned ensemble of mixed voices.
+Class materials and choral repertoire are geared to create confident and beautiful singing for all voice types.

 Pioneer Voices is the newest addition to the ensemble program, with a choral repertoire chosen specifically for men.